IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Client performs the network transactions and user interactions needed to obtain an access token and to attach that token to transactions to indicate that the transactions are authorized.

-When Incorporate Access Token [ITI-72] is used with a FHIR server, an Authorization Client should query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports `IUA`.
+When Incorporate Access Token [ITI-72] is used with a FHIR server, an Authorization Client should query the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint on the Resource Server to determine if the Resource Server supports IUA.
+The Resource Server indicates IUA support with the element [**CapabilityStatement.rest.security.service**](http://hl7.org/fhir/R4/capabilitystatement.html) and the code `IUA` at system canonical URL `http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes`.
 The CodeSystem can be retrieved from the IHE FHIR GitHub repository, [codesystem-IHE_securitytypes.xml](https://github.com/IHE/fhir/blob/master/CodeSystem/codesystem-IHE_securitytypes.xml).

 Note that the Authorization Client may choose to publish a CapabilityStatement, if a CapabilityStatement is provided then the `IUA` code should also be indicated to show the capability of the Authorization Client.